 - Security lighting- to keep your staff safe, as well as your industrial property and equipment, security lighting is a must.
 Generally positioned around the perimeter of your building, this can work as an effective deterrent, reducing the opportunity for crime and criminal behaviour on your property, that could cost thousands to repair or replace.
 For effective security lighting results, you should consider installing motion sensitive security lighting, connected to a CCTV system.
 This can allow you to catch any potential criminals on camera.

-For more information or advice, get in touch with the team today, here at Walker Electrical.
+For more information or advice, or for professional electrical and lighting design and installation you can rely on, get in touch with the professionals today, here at Walker Electrical.